El Corte Inglés: Publicity and advertising

-El Corte Ingles has one of the biggest advertising budgets in Spain.
-In 2011, the group was the biggest advertiser in Spain, with an investment of 171.3 million euros, and as an individual El Corte Ingles itself was the third biggest, with a budget of 99.8 million euros.
+El Corte Inglés has one of the biggest advertising budgets in Spain.
+In 2011, the group was the biggest advertiser in Spain, with an investment of 171.3 million euros, and as an individual El Corte Inglés itself was the third biggest, with a budget of 99.8 million euros.
 The company periodically conducts large publicity campaigns like Semana Fanstisca (Fantasic Week) and the Ocho Dias de Oro (the Eight Golden Days) by announcing discounts on its products.
 On the Christmas holiday, it organizes an animation spectacle called "Cortylandia" in its main stores.

-Furthermore, part of El Corte Ingles' company culture includes sponsoring a number of activities that also serve as a form of advertising.
-For example, the El Corte Ingles Rally is a rally race that ran on the Canary Islands from 1977 to 2001.
+Furthermore, part of El Corte Inglés' company culture includes sponsoring a number of activities that also serve as a form of advertising.
+For example, the El Corte Inglés Rally is a rally race that ran on the Canary Islands from 1977 to 2001.